What we are trying to do

 Wells - Providing people with fresh, clean water

-This year we want to build another 50 wells in Afghanistan.
-We plan to dig 45 60m and 5 80m holes from which the wells will be made from.
-A 60m well costs close to $4,250 AUD and an 80m well costs $4,750 AUD.
+This year (2020) we want to build 35 wells in Afghanistan.
+We plan to dig 60m holes from which the wells will be made.
+They will have a hand pump installed as part of the wells.
+A 60m well costs close to $3,600 AUD.

 We also would like to repair another 4 damaged wells for about $1,400 AUD each.

 Help us provide the most basic of resources by giving these people fresh, clean water.
 Project No. 110.

 Number of individuals to benefit from this = 6,125